fwijnholds/TA-ubiquiti/README.txt

 Got approved logos from the vendor.https://www.ubnt.com/marketing/#logos		07 aug 2018

 Special thanks to Corey Falo at Ubiquiti for his support, and Paul Jeffery at Splunk for his input!
-For any questions or contributions please contact me @ flipper@splunk.com